 That all happened in the 1960s.
 Which is the mid-point between the 1918 influenza pandemic and the 2020 Covid-19 pandemic.
 These memories arose when our neighbors invited my wife and me to watch a movie, at night, outdoors, in their driveway.

 This is because Covid-19 spreads itself by riding inside droplets that fly across, and aerosols that sail upon, the airspace between nearby sets of lungs.
 Being indoors with other people is currently dangerous.
 Being outdoors and maintaining 6-plus feet of space between yourself and anyone you do not live with is safer.

-The musicians were a cover band, which is a name to describe a group of unknown musicians who work very hard, by grooming and costumes, with their voices and body language, to make themselves look and sound like a famous band that, due to advanced age or death, no longer gives concerts.
-Sitting in my lawn chair in our neighbor’s driveway, I wondered if, in 1796, five years after Mozart had died, did people gather to watch someone who looked and dressed like Mozart sit down at a fortepiano or harpsichord and bang out Mozart’s greatest hits?
+The musicians were a cover band, which is a group of unknown musicians working very hard to make themselves look and sound like a famous band that, due to debility or being dead, no longer gives concerts.
+Sitting in my lawn chair in our neighbor’s driveway, I wondered, back in 1796, five years after Mozart had died, did people gather to watch someone who looked and dressed like Mozart sit down at a fortepiano or harpsichord and bang out his greatest hits?

 Given the multi-directional multi-participant conversations happening in the driveway, I suspect none of us were there for the concert.
 We gathered because we missed being with other people, sharing an event, telling and hearing stories.
 Our neighbors, like my wife and I, needed a respite from thinking only of ourselves and our sharply contracted world.